com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 Bootstrap scripts are also useful for running Mill in CI, ensuring that your Jenkins/Travis/etc. box has the correct version of Mill present to build/compile/test your code.

+## Updating Mill

+Once installed mill is able to use newer or different versions for each project automatically.
+You don't need to install multiple versions of mill yourself.

+See section [Overriding Mill Versions](#overriding-mill-versions) how to do it.

 ## Getting Started